ScrollBearer8/TheScrollArchive/LAW_OF_SOVEREIGNTY.md

 - [ ] Auto-contrib on (assets) · Weekly cadence set (distribution)
 - [ ] No work devices/hours for distribution; personal-views disclaimer

+Axioms
+1) Redundancy: Run ≥3 independent engines.
+2) Compounding: Convert production into growing reserves.
+3) Owned Signal: Control at least one distribution channel.
+4) Bottleneck Law: Improve the lowest factor first.

+Test
+• 50% Shock Test — If any one engine drops by half, the other two sustain action for 6 months.

+Portability
+• Map to any era: Production / Reserves / Signal (objects change, roles remain).

 ## 🕯 Purpose
 This law isn’t about hoarding power — it prevents dependency.
 When structure holds, you act without permission.